ASA: Autonomous Security Analyst

 • Active: “Autonomous Mode”

-• In its active state, the ASA Automation will analyze, triage, and remediate user reported messages.
+• In its active state, the ASA Automation will analyze, triage, and remediate suspicious flagged or user reported messages.

 • You can adjust the auto-remediations, auto-review status, and custom alerts for individual ASA verdicts to give ASA as much or as little autonomy as you’d like!